HolyBlackCat/cpp-tutorials/language/02_basic/22_functions_3_overloading.md

 ```
 This is now a compilation error.

-Roughly, for an overload to be selected, it needs to be **strictly better** (better in some aspect, and not worse in all other aspects).
+Roughly, for an overload to be selected, it needs to be **strictly better**, meaning it must be better in **some** way, and not worse in all other aspects.

 Here, `10` matches the second overload better, while `20` matches the first overload better.
-This already means that neither overloads is strictly better than the other, so the call is already ambiguous (causes a compilation error), regardless of what other arguments are there.
+This already means that neither overloads is strictly better than the other, so the call is already ambiguous (causes a compilation error), regardless of what the other arguments are.

 Compare it to the previous example (the one that compiles), where `10` and `30` match both overloads equally, and then `20` matches the first one better, therefore the first overload is a better match overall, and is selected.

 This overall principle applies in a lot of different places in C++ (the compiler selecting the alternative that's *strictly better*, and complaining if there's none).

+And of course, it's possible to pick arguments types that make this example not ambiguous.
+E.g. `a(1.0, 2, 3);` would call the first overload.